 SEPAFE#

-The Sepal Planet Active Fires Explorer (SEPAFE) is a module developed on the SEPAL platform based on the Fire Information for Resource Management System (FIRMS) and using Planet Scope imagery from Planet Labs.
+The SEPAL Planet Active Fires Explorer (SEPAFE) is a module developed on the SEPAL platform based on the Fire Information for Resource Management System (FIRMS) and using Planet Scope imagery from Planet Labs.

 https://raw.githubusercontent.com/dfguerrerom/planet_active_fires_explorer/main/doc/img/sepal_active_fires_home.png

-Settings panel#
+Settings pane#

 Tip

-Connect your Planet API Key#
+Connect your Planet API key#

 Note